we-learn-js/js-training/src/slides/03-AsyncProgramming.md

 }
 ```

-You are still stuck with pyramides and not taking advantage of promises...
+You are still stuck with pyramides and not understanding promises...

 ----